How to Set Up a Plex Media Server

 (And we haven’t even gotten to hardware acceleration, which can improve transcoding performance for Plex Pass subscribers, but that’s another article for another day—learning about video encoding is a real “crossing the Rubicon” moment.)

 For example, the Intel Core i5-12600K has a PassMark score of 24,254, so it’ll comfortably support around 12 viewers watching transcoded 1080p content.
-But the Raspberry Pi 4’s 1,657 score means that your streaming experience will stutter and buckle if more than one person needs transcoding.
+But the Raspberry Pi 4’s 1,657 score means that your streaming experience will buckle if more than one person needs transcoding.

 Plex also offers Plex Pass, a premium subscription service ($4.99 per month, $39.99 per year, or $119.99 for a lifetime subscription) that adds features like a live TV DVR and file downloads to your Plex setup.
 The standard Plex client is free, but Plex Pass can be worthwhile if you’re considering adding Plex to a home theater PC setup.